deltafi/deltafi/CHANGELOG/unreleased/107-Search-Page-Selectio-Tweaks.md

 -

 ### Fixed
-- Updated text color of the DID column of a selected row on the Search page.
+- Updated text color of the DID column of a selected row on the Search page
-- Allow unselecting of rows on the Search page.
+- Allow unselecting of rows on the Search page

 ### Removed
 -